AlexiWolf/wolf_engine_old/README.md

 [![Crates.io](https://img.shields.io/crates/l/wolf_engine)](https://github.com/AlexiWolf/wolf_engine#license)
 [![Crates.io](https://img.shields.io/crates/v/wolf_engine)](https://crates.io/crates/wolf_engine)

-Wolf Engine is a game framework for Rust with a focus on flexibility and ease of use.
+Wolf Engine is a game framework written in Rust with a focus on flexibility and ease of use.
 It aims to provide sensible default workflows to those who just want to build a game while allowing custom options for those who don't want to be forced to do things *The Wolf Engine Way (TM)*.

-The main motivations for building Wolf Engine was to learn about how games / game engines work under the hood and to provide a production-ready system for future game projects.
+The main motivations for building Wolf Engine is to learn about how games / game engines work under the hood and to provide a production-ready system for future game projects.
+A best-effort is made to ensure things work well, but I'm **not** an expert on game engines, or game development in general.
+There will be mistakes, and there will be bad solutions while I stumble my way through the learning process.
+Feedback and / or contributions is absolutely appreciated, so feel free to make an issue about anything you feel could be done better.

 ### Features

 **Note**  Wolf Engine is still very much a W.I.P, so you should expect missing features, bugs, changing APIs, and other spooky stuff until release 1.0.
+Things are also moving very fast right now, so you may be better off using something else until the API has stabilized a bit.

-These are the currently planned features for Wolf Engine.
+These are the features currently planned for Wolf Engine.
 Not all of them are ready just yet, so this is more of a road map than a feature list for now.

-Features will be checked off as they are implemented.
+Planned features are listed to give an idea of what's planned, and what's currently ready.
+Entries are checked off as they are implemented.

+- [x] Core
+  - [x] Core functions
+  - [x] Dynamic Context data
+  - [x] Schedulers (timing controls)
+  - [x] Game States
-- [ ] Core
+- [ ] Engine Modules
   - [x] Logging
-  - [x] Game Loop
-  - [x] Game States
-  - [ ] Events / Listeners
-  - [ ] Filesystem / Asset Loading
+  - [ ] Event
   - [ ] Input
   - [ ] ECS
-  - [ ] Scenes / Prefabs
-  - [ ] Python Scripting
+  - [ ] Windowing
   - [ ] Graphics
-  - [ ] Windowing
-  - [ ] Low-level graphics
-  - [ ] High-level 2D graphics functions
-  - [ ] High-level 3D graphics functions
   - [ ] Audio
-  - [ ] Low-level audio
-  - [ ] High-level audio functions
   - [ ] Networking
+  - [ ] FFI
+  - [ ] Scripting
+    - [ ] Lua scripting
+    - [ ] Python scripting

 ## Quick-start